NCAS-CMS/cms-website/_drafts/puma2.md

   ```
   rsync -a . login.archer2.ac.uk:/home/n02/n02-puma/<archer-username>
   ```
-  This might take a little while if you have lots of files.
+  This might take a while if you have lots of files.

-**Note: I'm not sure if it's entirely safe to copy over all the hidden files, so let's see if this works.
-Otherwise use --exclude '.*'**

 #### Alternative method: Pull from PUMA2